hmartins15/COVIDView/README.md

 # European COVID Viewer

-A simple application to view the European countries COVID data.
+A simple application to display COVID data from European countries.
 It makes use of the [disease.sh](https://disease.sh/) API, to get the information.
 This application was developed using spring-boot.

 ### To run the application